syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ## Known issues in .NET MAUI Scheduler

-* [Windows] - Touch swiping does not work in the Scheduler view.
+* [Windows] Scheduler view swiping using the touch screen is not working.
-* [Android] - In scheduler timeline views, swiping with the finger does not work.
+* [Android] - Scheduler view swiping using the touch screen is not working in all timeline views.
-* Touch and mouse scheduler view swiping do not work within the shell page.
+* The touch and mouse swipe are not working inside the shell page.
+* `FlowDirection` property runtime change will not work.